 Method of Payment

 Payments made via Stripe will be in accordance with clause 5.
-All invoices are due and payable within 7 days of being issued.
+All payments processed by invoices are due and payable within 7 days of being issued.
 The invoice will specify instructions for the payment of Charges.

 LEGAL TERMS AND CONDITIONS